LWHYC/RPR-Loc/README.md

 ### Pre-trained models
 We provide the pre-trained Pnet_2 model for TCIA-Pancreas dataset.
 You could download the coarse model from [Google Drive](https://drive.google.com/file/d/1AXo8XP03id3zE4d6hGUuyaU5DUWeFUM4/view?usp=sharing) and the fine model from [Google Drive](https://drive.google.com/file/d/1AXo8XP03id3zE4d6hGUuyaU5DUWeFUM4/view?usp=sharing).
 Both two models shoud be saved in `weights/Pnet_2/`.
 ## Detection
-For example, you could 'cd detection' then run 'python c2f_detection.py ../config/test/test_c2f_pancreas_detection.txt' for pancreas detection (the default setting requires the pre-trained models).
+For example, you could `cd detection` then run `python c2f_detection.py ../config/test/test_c2f_pancreas_detection.txt` for pancreas detection (the default setting requires the pre-trained models).
 You could change the parameters for your own experiments.
 More details could be found in `config/test/readme.md`.

 ## Citation
 If you find this research useful, please consider citing our work: